-The Alcott Center for Mental Health Services, a 501(c)3 designated organization, started in 1979 with a mission to improve the quality of life for people suffering from serious and persistent mental illness by recognizing individual strengths, promoting independence and fostering personal empowerment.
-Then known as Beverlywood Mental Health Center, it offered 120 residential care beds to mentally ill individuals.
+1979: The Alcott Center Mental Health Services, a 501(c)3 designated organization, was established with a mission to improve the quality of life for people suffering from serious and persistent mental illness by recognizing individual strengths, promoting independence and fostering personal empowerment.
+Originally known as Beverlywood Mental Health Center, it offered 120 residential care beds to people living with mental illness.

-In 1980, the Center was awarded a contract with the Department of Mental Health (DMH) to provide housing for mentally ill adults.
-In 1986, a freestanding outpatient center was added to serve the community with the inauguration of the Resource Center.
-In 1995, responding to the desire of board and care residents to live more independently, the agency developed an independent living skills program and a corresponding semi-independent housing site named the Plaza.
+1995: responding to the desire of board and care residents to live more independently, the agency developed an independent living skills program and a corresponding semi-independent housing site named the Plaza.
 The Plaza is a thriving community where graduates of the Community Living Program (CLP) live in apartments, provide each other with support, share experiences, and host holiday celebrations.
 CLP assists adults from all over Los Angeles to develop the necessary skills to live at the Plaza or elsewhere in their own apartments.
-In 1999, to accommodate its expansion, the outpatient center moved its outpatient site to a new location on Alcott Street.
-The agency adopted the new name, Alcott Center for Mental Health Services to reflect the new service location.

 Today, the Alcott Center continues to expand its wide range of services to address the whole person ’s changing needs.
 The addition of Mental Health Service Act (MHSA) funding has allowed the agency to serve more unserved individuals, providing a time-limited transitional residential services program to persons referred by the Exodus Urgent Care Center.
 In addition, two new field capable services programs for adults and older adults allow consumers to receive services in locations outside the traditional mental health clinic.